Why and how

 Image 9 is as far as I got with the bit that I had, which was just too short in the cutting length.
 Nevertheless, for a cheap bit from a cheap set it did very well to last that long as it turns out.

 I tried to source a half inch spiral flush trim bit but would have had to wait too long or pay too much.
 So I bought some cheap straight flush trim bits with the top bearing and more than enough cutting length, expecting to throw them away at the end.
 They were sold as a duo complete with ten spare bearings for less than AU$20.
-After just a few inches do no more than cleaning out the slot cut by the first bit the bearing completely disintegrated (image 10).
+After just a few inches doing no more than cleaning out the slot cut by the first bit the bearing completely disintegrated (image 10).
 Several more bearings later and some actual routing I caught a bearing half way to completely disintegrating (image 11).

 10. Where did it go?